yigitatesh/movie_api/README.md

 A movie backend API written in NodeJS and Express <br>

 You can do these things:
-- GET a movie by an IMDB ID
+- Get a movie by an IMDB ID
-- GET some number of random movies by filtering them by year
+- Get some number of random movies by filtering them by year
+- Get movies by searching a string in their titles

 ## How to Start